mckechniep/clownodex/README.md

 # Clownodex

-ccor
-A web application designed with JavaScript, EJS, CSS and Node.js.
+A web application designed with JavaScript, MongoDB, EJS, CSS and Node.js.
 Clownodex is a simple application designed to help us maintain those relationships most important to us.

-I decided to create Clownodex after I learned the importance of personal relationships to an individuals happiness.
+I was inspired to create Clownodex after I learned the importance of personal relationships to an individuals happiness.

-Harvard University spent 80 years researching the greatest factors determining a person's happiness.
+In one of the longest studies ever conducted, Harvard University spent 80 years researching the greatest factors determining a person's happiness.

 The answer was found to be simple: